 People who feel that they have been discriminated against will be able to obtain advice and assistance to resolve their complaint in an informal manner.
 If the complaint cannot be resolved informally, there will be a mechanism for formal adjudication.
 If the complaint is upheld there will be various awards and remedies available.

 The Sex Discrimination (Employment) (Guernsey) Ordinance, 2005 already makes discrimination on the grounds of sex, marriage and gender reassignment unlawful in employment.
 This will remain in force for the time being.

-Phase one of the new legislation (which is due to come into force sometime in 2022) would cover discrimination on the grounds of:
+Phase 1 of the new legislation, the majority of which is due to come into force in October 2023, would cover discrimination on the grounds of: